henrytao-me/dagger-compiler/README.md

 ### Define Module

 Module is reponsible for providing dependency instances.
 Intances can be Singleton.
-A Singleton is only valid with Component, not global.
+A Singleton is only valid within Component, not global.

 ```js
 const ConfigService = require('../services/configService')